DarkAvanger/DreamTeam/docs/index.md

 ## Ingame (All stages)

-## Player Movement

-- Pres "R" to restart the game
+- Press "R" to restart the game

 - Press "space" to play the next stage

-- Press "F1" to show the collision
+- Press "F1" to show the collisions

 - Press "F2" to win directly